AlfaifyOsama/FTCAPP/TestingChecklist.md

 - [ ] When a user adds himself, error is shown.
 - [ ] Notifications is sent when it is the user specify that.
 - [ ] Error message is shown when a required field is missing.
+- [ ] Keyboard aware is implemented on all text fields.
 #### Manage Events
 - [ ] All events are shown, attend events "Submit Work" button is disabled.
+- [ ] Keyboard aware is implemented on all text fields.
 ##### Submit work
 - [ ] Can submit multiple work descriptions.
 - [ ] Submitted work is sent to the admin.
 - [ ] Instructions are well formatted.
 - [ ] Deleted participants are not shown.
 - [ ] Newly added participants are shown.
+- [ ] Keyboard aware is implemented on all text fields.
 ##### Manage Single Event
 - [ ] Fields are already filled with the newest data.
 - [ ] Saved changes are actually saved and displayed in the Events tab, and will go back to previous screen.
 - [ ] Ending the event will submit the work of the participants to the club president.
 - [ ] Cancel and exit button works properly.
+- [ ] Keyboard aware is implemented on all text fields.

 ### More
 #### Add Points